 Adrian C. "Ace" Smith was a teacher and caller of square and round dance.
-He was born in 1917.
+He was born in 1917 on a farm in Osseo, Michigan.

 Ace taught at the California College of the Pacific Folk Dance Camp (now Stockton Folk Dance Camp) from 1948 to 1950.
+For 48 years, Ace served on the Camp committee with energy and devotion.
 He also was a photographer for the camp.
+He sent copy about Camp, together with publicity photos selected from the hundreds he had taken, to folk dance magazines in the United States and Canada.
+He used his fine photographic abilities to record the history of Campp with both slides and print.

 Ace Smith and Chuck Reed were the chairpersons of the 1950 California Statewide Festival held on the Monterey Peninsula.
 He was a square dance caller for the 1954 California Statewide Festival held in Long Beach and a teacher at the 1964 Stockton Folk Dance Camp.